Schine/StarMade-Launcher/README.md

 ------

 ### Fixes
-There are currently two out-of-box issues with the launcher.
+There are currently three out-of-box issues with the launcher.
 Here are the steps to remedy them:

+#### buildHash.js
+create a blank file here:  build/lib/buildHash.js

 #### License error for json-schema:
 copy the contents of https://raw.githubusercontent.com/dojo/dojox/master/LICENSE to `launcher/node_modules/request/node_modules/http-signature/node_modules/jsprim/node_modules/json-schema/LICENSE`